Code-Institute-Submissions/GurraT-LittleS/README.md

 6. [Deployed webpage](gurrat.github.io/LittleS/index.html) was sent out through Messenger to 5 selected Beta-tester for comments (see Acknowledgement)
 7. The deployed webpage was then opened on following browser Microsoft Explorer, Microsoft Edge, Samsung Internet
 8. Finally the code was tested using LightHouse in Google Inspection tool (see fixed Bugs and Open Questions)
-- Remains to Validate code by using CSS3/HTML-validator and send code to Mentor for comments
+9. Validated code by using CSS3/HTML-validator (see fixed bugs)
+10. Send code to Mentor for comments (see fixed bugs)

 ### Step 3.
 Implementing code for ReportAnIssue-form
 #### Implementing code for the ReportAnIssue.html, linked it with style.css, Bootstrap, FontAwesome and Google Fonts and tested